About

 When I went to Taylor University (99-03), in Indiana, I knew to be competitive in track I would have to run cross-country, so I joined the team.
 I logged a gazillion miles and now looking back wish I had kept better track of my mileage.
 My fastest 8K was in the 30 minute range, so nothing amazing for collegiate runners, but I did finish with a 2:00 800 PR and a :53 400.
 I don’t really remember racing much at other distances so I don’t recall those times.

-After Taylor, I pursued my MSW at Monmouth University on the Jersey Shore and ran with a club some in the fall.
+After Taylor, I pursued my MSW at Monmouth University on the Jersey Shore and ran with the Jersey Shore Running Club some in the fall.
 I was unable to run most of 2004 due to major surgery, but began running heavily again when I moved back to Indiana in the fall and got involved with the Anderson Road Runners.
 I ran and raced for 3 years around central Indiana.

 5K - sub 18:00